HydraMeshnet/developer-portal/hydra.md

 # IOP Hydra

-Hydra is a dPos blockchain extended with a layer-2 consensus to provide a public ledger for the IOP DAC (Decentralized Access Control) framework.
+Hydra is a dPoS blockchain extended with a layer-2 consensus to provide a public ledger for the IOP DAC (Decentralized Access Control) framework.
 Hydra is built utilizing the modular architecture of [Ark](https://ark.io/).

 DAC is based on <a href="https://w3c.github.io/did-core">W3C standards</a> to store schemas, decentralized IDs (DIDs), keys, rights and proof timestamps on a ledger for public verification, keeping verifiable claims (VCs) off-ledger.